SStyles93/blog/_posts/2024-02-09-UnrealDynamicShaders.md

 ![]({{ site.baseurl }}/assets/images/ueshaderwork/MF_Fade_Timeline.PNG "UETimeline"){: width="100%"}

-Then, when finished, the `Mat_Index` was incremented and the next material had the same logic applied until there were no more material to update.
+Then, when finished, the `Mat_Index` was incremented and the next material was updated with the same logic until there were no more material to update.

 #### Lighting